 Here is an overview of the crew involved in building, maintaining, and running these floating mansions:

 Yacht Captain – Is a highly experienced and professional skipper.
-To captain a super yacht you would need to have experience managing luxury yachts over 24m in length and have extensive and proven career history.
+To captain a superyacht you would need to have experience managing luxury yachts over 24m in length.
+And you should have extensive and proven career history.

 As captain it is you are responsible for the crew, guests and vessel.
 Every crew member and even visiting guests fall under your command and you have the final say on all yacht decisions.
 Alongside your qualifications, expect to be paid a high salary in return for your professional service.

-2nd Officer – Is the second ranking position to the 1st Officer.
-You would require a good level of qualifications and skills to acheive this position.
+2nd Officer – Is the second-ranking position to the 1st Officer.
+You would require a good level of qualifications and skills to achieve this position.
 A 2nd Officer may also be designated in additional areas such as security, medical, or safety, depending on background and specific skills.

 Chase boats are becoming very popular due to restrictions in tender garage space.
 As the name would suggest this role refers to the captain who is in charge of the chase boat and subsequent crew.